An effective Chebotarev density theorem for families of number fields, with an application to $\ell$-torsion in class groups: Acknowledgements

 \section{Acknowledgements}

 The authors thank P. Sarnak for his prescient advice and consistent encouragement over many years.
-We thank M. Bhargava for a number of suggestions for quantitative results for families of number fields, and in particular A. Venkatesh and M. Bhargava for indicating a method for counting degree $n$ $A_n$-fields.
-In addition we thank M. Abel, D. R. Heath-Brown, J. Getz, N. Katz, E. Kowalski, M. Milinovich, M. Nastasescu, D. Ramakrishnan, and Z. Rudnick for helpful remarks.
-Pierce is partially supported by NSF DMS-1402121 and CAREER grant DMS-1652173, and as a von Neumann Fellow at the Institute for Advanced Study, by the Charles Simonyi Endowment and NSF Grant No. 1128155.
-Pierce thanks the Max Planck Institute for Mathematics, the Hausdorff Center for Mathematics, and MSRI (under NSF Grant No. 1440140) for providing focused research environments during portions of this work.
-Turnage-Butterbaugh was supported by NSF DMS-1440140 while in residence at MSRI during the Spring 2017 semester.
-Wood is partially supported by an American Institute of Mathematics Five-Year Fellowship, a Packard Fellowship for Science and Engineering, a Sloan Research Fellowship, National Science Foundation grant DMS-1301690 and CAREER grant DMS-1652116, and a Vilas Early Career Investigator Award.
+We thank M. Bhargava for a number of suggestions for quantitative results for families of number fields, and A. Venkatesh and M. Bhargava for indicating a method for counting degree $n$ $A_n$-fields.
+We thank M. Abel, D. R. Heath-Brown, J. Getz, N. Katz, E. Kowalski, M. Milinovich, M. Nastasescu, D. Ramakrishnan, Z. Rudnick, A. Sutherland, for helpful comments and F. Thorne, A. Zaman for remarks on an earlier version of the manuscript.
+We also thank the referees for their close reading and helpful comments.
+Pierce has been partially supported by NSF DMS-1402121, CAREER grant DMS-1652173, a Sloan Research Fellowship, a Joan and Joseph Birman Fellowship, and as a von Neumann Fellow at the Institute for Advanced Study, by the Charles Simonyi Endowment and NSF Grant No. 1128155.
+Pierce thanks the Max Planck Institute for Mathematics, the Hausdorff Center for Mathematics, and MSRI (under NSF Grant No. 1440140) for providing focused research environments.
+Turnage-Butterbaugh is partially supported by NSF DMS-1901293 and was supported by NSF DMS-1440140 while in residence at MSRI during the Spring 2017 semester.
+Wood has been partially supported by an American Institute of Mathematics Five-Year Fellowship, a Packard Fellowship for Science and Engineering, a Sloan Research Fellowship, National Science Foundation grant DMS-1301690 and CAREER grant DMS-1652116, and a Vilas Early Career Investigator Award.